VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 _time:5m | math round(request_duration, 1e9) as request_duration_nsecs | format '<duration:request_duration_nsecs>' as request_duration
 ```

-The `eval` keyword can be used instead of `math` for convenance.
+The `eval` keyword can be used instead of `math` for convenience.
 For example, the following query calculates `duration_msecs` field
 by multiplying `duration_secs` [field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) to `1000`:

 ```logsql